 April- Early May: Males exhibiting acts of dominance – Visiting possible but not recommended.

-This is a post-denning time and bear movement may be seen close to their dens on the snow-covered upper slopes.
-On the coastline, it is too early for sedge grass and goose tongue so the bear movement is less predictable at this time as they grub for roots.
+This is a post-denning time, and bear movement may be seen close to their dens on the snow-covered upper slopes.
+On the coastline, it is too early for sedge grass and goose tongue, so the bear movement is less predictable at this time as they grub for roots.
 The large males are starting a new breeding season by displaying acts of dominance.
 April to early May is not a good time to view bears in easy to access areas.

-Seasonal Bear Activity Overview:
+Seasonal Bear Activity Overview

-Mother and Cubs – Mid-May to mid-July
+Mother and Cubs and mating season – Mid-May to mid-July

-Salmon Runs – Mid-July to mid-September
+Salmon Runs – July to mid-September

 Bears Resting – Mid-September to mid-October

-Bears Hibernation – January and February
+Bears Hibernation – November until March

 Bear fighting – April to Early May (higher slopes)